 Brenda Ekwurzel is a senior climate scientist and the director of climate science for the Climate & Energy Program at the Union of Concerned Scientists (UCS).

 Kerry Emanuel is an atmospheric scientist and Professor of Meteorology at the Massachusetts Institute of Technology.

 Jennifer Francis is a Senior Scientist at the Woodwell Climate Research Center.

 Peter H. Gleick is co-founder and president of the Pacific Institute for Studies in Development, Environment, and Security in Oakland, California.

-Katharine Hayhoe is an atmospheric scientist who is an associate professor in the Department of Political Science and director of the Climate Science Center at Texas Tech University.
+Katharine Hayhoe is an atmospheric scientist who is a professor in the Department of Political Science and director of the Climate Center at Texas Tech University.

 Greg Holland is Chair of the Regional Climate Prediction Program at the National Center for Atmospheric Research in Boulder, Colorado.

 Mark Z. Jacobson

 Mark Z. Jacobson is Director of the Atmosphere/Energy Program and Professor of Civil and Environmental Engineering at Stanford University.